 Now compare these two Giselle clips.
 First, Alina Cojocaru has a very naturalistic, instinctive take on the role.
-See her solo towards the 5.40 mark:
+See her solo:

-Contrast with Diana Vishneva’s more mannered, yet not less musical rendition of the same solo:
+Contrast with Diana Vishneva’s more mannered, yet not less musical rendition:

 - A combination of gift and technique.
 Some dancers are born with the talent of responding to the music, but this gift can be perfected with time in the studio; finding a way to elongate a phrase here, or to cut it short there.
 Watch this clip of (again, we know!)
 Alina Cojocaru in The Sleeping Beauty‘s Rose Adagio.
 Observe how she employs her arms during the developpés to make the choreography sing: